raluxi5/MoviesSearch_App/README.md

 # MoviesSearch_App
-Andorid App in Andorid Studio for searching movies using a REST API
+Andorid App in Andorid Studio for searching movies using a OMDB REST API